Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 Standard infection control precautions (SICP)

-It is widely recognised that Standard infection control precautions (SICPs) as well as protecting healthcare workers, could prevent the transmission of many other pathogens and make a major contribution to the reduction of healthcare associated infection (HCAI) (Lynch et al 1987; Wilson 2008).
+Standard infection control precautions (SICPs) and protection of healthcare workers could prevent the transmission of many other pathogens and make a major contribution to reducing healthcare-associated infection (HCAI) (Lynch et al. 1987; Wilson 2008).

-SICPs are the basic infection prevention and control measures necessary to reduce the risk of transmission of infectious agent from both recognised and unrecognised sources of infection.
+SICPs are the basic infection prevention and control measures necessary to reduce the risk of transmission of infectious agents from both recognised and unrecognised sources of infection.

 To be effective in protecting against infection risks, SICPs must be used continuously and consistently by all staff.

-SICPs are to be used by all staff, in all care settings, at all times, for all patients whether infection is known to be present or not to ensure the safety of those being cared for, staff and visitors in the care environment.
-In doing this best practice becomes second nature and the risks of infection are minimised.
+SICPs are to be used by all staff in all care settings at all times for all patients, whether infection is known to be present or not.
+This is to make sure the safety of those being cared for, staff, and visitors in the care environment.
+By doing this, best practice becomes second nature, and the risk of infection is minimised.

-The application of SICPs during care delivery is determined by an assessment of risk to and from individuals and includes the task, level of interaction and/or the anticipated level of exposure to blood and/or other body fluids.
+The application of SICPs during care delivery is determined by an assessment of risk to and from individuals, including the task, level of interaction, and/or the anticipated level of exposure to blood and/or other body fluids.

-The use of SICPs, however, does not eliminate the need to isolate potentially infectious diseases e.g. tuberculosis or enteric infection.
+The use of SICPs, however, does not eliminate the need to isolate potentially infectious diseases, such as tuberculosis or enteric infection.

-The aim of SICPs is to help reduce the risk of exposure of potentially infective materials/ high risk body fluids to the healthcare worker and resident.
+SICPs aim to help reduce the risk of exposure to potentially infectious materials/high-risk body fluids to the healthcare worker and resident.

 • blood